loggoo53/bevel/CONTRIBUTING.md

 First things first, please review the [Hyperledger Code of Conduct](https://wiki.hyperledger.org/display/HYP/Hyperledger+Code+of+Conduct) before participating and please follow it in all your interactions with the project.

-You can contibute to Hyperledger Bevel, as a user or/and as a developer.
+You can contribute to Hyperledger Bevel, as a user or/and as a developer.

 ##### As a user: